Click to skip ahead to these categories:

 Q: Do you get to touch the chimps?

-A: There are very strict rules about contact between caregivers and the chimpanzees.
+A: We have strict rules about contact between caregivers and the chimpanzees.
 Chimpanzees are very strong and potentially dangerous.
 Many people who work with chimpanzees at other facilities have had fingers bitten off and worse.
-Only a few people have been trained to be caregivers.
+Only a few people have been trained to be caregivers at CSNW.
 Even the caregivers never go into the same space as the chimpanzees.
 When we clean enclosures, the chimps are shifted to another area.
 Caregivers never put their fingers through the fencing.
 The chimps can put their backs against the fencing and the caregivers "knuckle-rub" – like a little massage.
 The chimpanzees can also put their fingers through the fencing to touch the back of a caregiver’s wrist or bottom of a shoe.
 Most often, caregivers interact with the chimps without touching – playing chase and tug-of-war, or pass-the-troll with Foxie.
-The relationship that the chimpanzees have with each other includes a lot of physical contact and they do not need additional contact from humans.
+The relationship that the chimpanzees have with each other includes a lot of physical contact and they do not need close physical contact with humans.

 Q: What do you think about using chimps in biomedical research?
 Isn’t it okay if it helps people and the chimps are retired later?